cucapra/dahlia/docs/cpp-runnable.md

 ---

-The `fuse` CLI provides the `run` subcommand for generating executables that can be used to test Fuse code without going through a synthesis workflow.
+The `fuse` CLI provides the `run` subcommand for generating executables that can be used to test Dahlia code without going through a synthesis workflow.

 ## Limitation